-(2) Some grammatical descriptions recognize an equative DEGREE, in analysing comparison between ADJECTIVES OF ADVERBS, e.g. as big as.
+(2) Some grammatical descriptions recognize an equative DEGREE, in analysing comparison between ADJECTIVES or ADVERBS, e.g. as big as.

-equi NP deletion A RULE in classical TRANSFORMATIONAL GRAMMAR, usually abbreviated to Equi, which deletes a SUBJECT NOUN PHRASE from a COMPLE-MENT CLAUSE in a SENTENCE when it is CO-REFERENTIAL with another noun phrase in the main clause of the same sentence.
+equi NP deletion A rule in classical transformational grammar, usually abbreviated to Equi, which deletes a subject noun phrase from a complement clause in a sentence when it is co-referential with another noun phrase in the main clause of the same sentence.
 An example is John wants to see the film, where the underlying subject of see is John.
-In later approaches, this transformation was eliminated, and these constructions, along with RAISING constructions, were referred to as CONTROL sentences.
-In GOVERNMENT-BINDING THEORY, the missing subject is analysed as PRO.
+In later approaches, this transformation was eliminated, and these constructions, along with raising constructions, were referred to as control sentences.
+In government-binding theory, the missing subject is analysed as PRO.

 equipollent (adj.)
-(1) A type of OPPOSITION recognized in PRAGUE SCHOOL PHO-NOLOGY, distinguished from PRIVATIVE and GRADUAL.
-An equipollent opposition is one where the members are seen as logically equivalent to each other, contrasted neither gradually nor by a BINARY FEATURE: e.g. the DISTINCTION between /p/ and /k/ cannot be analysed, according to Nikolai Trubetskoy, as a difference along a single PHONETIC continuum, nor can /p/ be seen as 'non-VELAR', or /k/ as 'non-BILABIAL'.
+(1) A type of opposition recognized in Prague School phonology, distinguished from privative and Gradual.
+An equipollent opposition is one where the members are seen as logically equivalent to each other, contrasted neither gradually nor by a binary feature: e.g. the distinction between /p/ and /k/ cannot be analysed, according to Nikolai Trubetskoy, as a difference along a single phonetic continuum, nor can /p/ be seen as 'non-velar', or /k/ as 'non-bilabial'.